Envy-Spite-Team/SpiteDocs/README.md

-# Website
+# SpiteDocs(WIP)

+This is a documentation for Rude and Spite Level Editors which aims to explain the process of level creation in a simple way(or at least tries to).

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/).

 Website link: https://envy-spite-team.github.io/SpiteDocs/